 Desired Certifications or Qualifications

 Some service placements require driving.
 Drivers must be 21 years or older and possess a valid Driver's License.
+College degree preferred for some positions.

 Subject to criminal background check